Biden’s reelection bid faces vulnerabilities in wake of special counsel appointment

 Polling has consistently shown that Democratic voters were not excited about Biden’s reelection even before Garland’s announcement.

 Just 47% of Democrats wanted Biden to run again in 2024, according to an AP-NORC poll conducted in April.
 Democrats’ enthusiasm for Biden’s presidential campaign has consistently trailed behind Republicans’ enthusiasm for Trump’s: 55% of Republicans said they wanted Trump to run again in the AP-NORC poll.
-And Biden’s approval ratings, at 40% in the most recent Gallup poll, are lower than virtually every other president in the modern era save Jimmy Carter.
+And Biden’s approval rating in polling by Gallup stood at 41% on average over the last three months.
+Only Jimmy Carter notched a lower average rating in Gallup’s polling at this point in his presidency, while ratings for Trump were about the same at 43%.

 Garland announced Friday that he was naming David Weiss, the Trump-appointed U.S. attorney in Delaware, as the special counsel in the Hunter Biden investigation.
 It comes as plea deal talks involving tax and gun charges in the case Weiss had already been probing hit an impasse.